Search

 At tax time, your P&L statement is crucial.
 It breaks down your income and expenses, which you need to calculate your taxes correctly.

-Great Southern Bank’s Business app not only lets you apply for small business finance with no paperwork to fill out, the Business+ Account tags your transactions to help you separate your expenses and income.
+Great Southern Bank’s Business+ app or Business+ online not only lets you apply for small business finance with no paperwork to fill out, the Business+ Account tags your transactions to help you separate your expenses and income.
 This makes it easier when creating your P&L.

 With a clear understanding of where your business stands, you can decide what's working and what's not.
 You can adjust prices, marketing and how you run your business based on the numbers.
 It takes out all the guesswork.